 The Jaguar I-Pace has an impressive official range, but real-world range isn't much better than you'll see in its rivals

-The Jaguar i-Pace was designed from the ground up to be an electric car, packing a whopping 90kWh battery that makes the all-electric SUV capable of 288 miles on a single charge according to Jaguar.
-However, our experience of it in the real world suggests that you're more likely to get closer to 220 miles from the i-Pace.
-The real word range is disappointing given the official figures, but is similar to the i-Pace’s rivals like the Audi e-Tron, Mercedes EQC, and the variants of the upcoming BMW iX and Mercedes EQS electric SUV we recently spied testing.
+The Jaguar I-Pace was designed from the ground up to be an electric car, packing a whopping 90kWh battery that makes the all-electric SUV capable of 288 miles on a single charge.
+However, our experience of it in the real world suggests that you're more likely to get closer to 220 miles.
+The real-word range is disappointing given the official figures, but is similar to the I-Pace’s rivals like the Audi e-tron, Mercedes EQC.

 Jaguar I-Pace range

-The I-Pace has a 90kWh battery that gives a range of 288 miles according to the latest testing procedure.
+The I-Pace has a 90kWh battery that gives a range of 288 miles.
 Tesla estimates that the entry-level Standard Range variant of its Model X will return 230 miles, so the I-Pace appears to stack up well against its main competitors.
 That said, it's disappointing that in varied real-world driving we've seen more like 220 miles from the I-Pace, which is only a fraction over the real-world range we've seen from the e-tron and EQC, which have much lower official ranges.

 Late in 2019, Jaguar announced a software update – available to owners visiting their nearest dealership – that it claimed would boost real-world driving range by some 12.4 miles.
 The upgrade consists of improvements to the thermal management system, the regenerative brakes, the torque delivery (said to be more efficient in 'Eco' mode) and to the battery's performance at lower states of charge.